GesangPJ/kasbon-js/README.md

 - _Build means it's safe to build the project_
 - _Preview means the build version still have bugs_

+### v1.4.0-BUILD

+- Upgrade and tested in NodeJS v21.0.0
+- Upgrade and tested in PostgreSQL 16.0
+- Working create services in Windows
+- Working create services in Ubuntu
+- Remove unnecessary files
+- Cleanup some codes
+- Version upgrade to 1.4.0 both backend and frontend

 ### v1.3.5-BUILD

 - Replace Request page table with MUI X Data Grid